jcoliz/WindowsAiEdgeLabCV/README.md

 1. Sign into the Azure Portal
 1. Create a new "Custom Vision" resource.
 1. Sign into the [Custom Vision Portal](https://www.customvision.ai/) with the same account as your azure subscription
-1. From the profile menu (upper-left) choose the "directory" associated with your azure subscription.
+1. From the profile menu (upper-right) choose the "directory" associated with your azure subscription.

 Your custom vision portal is all set!